 The high and far story of protected areas

-Land reform in NZ is a modern example of the “high and far” story of protected areas (Joppa and Pfaff 2009), and supports a “low and near” story of degazetting and downgrading.
-This finding is consistent with hypotheses 1 - 4, and with the tendency of powerful economic interests to dominate land reform processes (Binswanger 1995).
-In multivariate models, land use capability was more consistently significant in statistical models than threat for the subset of leases that went through tenure review and had an SIV survey.
+Land reform in NZ is a modern example of the ‘high and far’ story of protected areas (Joppa and Pfaff 2009), and supports a ‘low and near’ story of degazetting and downgrading.
+This finding is consistent with Hypotheses 1 - 4, and with the tendency of powerful economic interests to dominate land reform processes (Binswanger 1995).
+Multivariate models revealed that land with high threat vegetation and higher land use capability was more likely to become freehold or privatized, among all leases and those that went through tenure review and had an SIV survey.
 Findings are also consistent with the recreational value of dramatic scenic vistas (Dorwart et al. 2009) even though high mountains are already overrepresented in reserve networks (Joppa and Pfaff 2009).

 The role of ecological assessment in land reform decisions